nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 Default handling of ``/.well-known/`` URLs by Nextcloud
 """""""""""""""""""""""""""""""""""""""""""""""""""""""

-Since Nextcloud allows any app to register any service within the ``.well-known`` directory, you may want to redirect any request to this folder to Nextcloud.
+Since Nextcloud allows apps to register a service within the ``.well-known`` directory, you may want to redirect any request to this folder to Nextcloud.

 .. warning::